 The static call-graph distance technique with distance 0 (i.e. SUT) suffers the largest number of false alarms (412.0 false alarms per target program on average).
-CONBRIO raises only 5.0% (=20.5/412.0), 21.0%, and 46.4% and 61.6% of the false alarms raised by the static call-graph distance techniques with distance bounds 0, 3, 6, and 9 on average respectively (see the last row of the table).
+CONBRIO raises only 5.0% (=20.5/412.0), 21.0%, and 46.4% and 61.6% of the false alarms raised by the static call-graph distance techniques with distance bounds 0, 3, 6, and 9 on average, respectively (see the last row of the table).

 5.4 RQ3.
-Effectiveness of the Alarm Filtering Strategy
+Effectiveness of the Symbolic Alarm Filtering

 The comparison of the experiment results of CONBRIO and CON-BRIO without the alarm filtering strategy using symbolic calling context formulas (Sect.
 3.5) demonstrates that the alarm filtering strategy improves bug detection precision significantly.
-In other words, CONBRIO without the alarm filtering strategy detects two more target bugs (i.e. 63 bugs) in all target programs but with five times higher false alarm ratio (i.e. 20.3 false alarms per true alarm on average).
-Although the alarm filtering strategy spent more time (2.3 hours) than the unit test generation (1.8 hours), this strategy is worthwhile to apply to improve bug detection precision.
-Detailed experiment data is available at https://sites.google.com/view/ conbrio-icse2018/.
+In other words, CONBRIO without the alarm filtering strategy detects two more target bugs (i.e., 63 bugs) in all target programs but with five times higher false alarm ratio (i.e., 20.3 false alarms per true alarm on average).
+Although the symbolic alarm filtering spent more time (2.3 hours) than the unit test generation (1.8 hours), this strategy is worthwhile to apply to improve bug detection precision.
+Detailed experiment data is available at http://swtv.kaist.ac.kr/tools/conbrio.

 5.5 RQ4.
-Effect of the Function Selection Strategy on Bug Detection Ability and Precision
+Effect of the Function Selection Strategy on Bug Detection Ability and Precision executions is almost same 1.8 hours and the time taken to apply the alarm filtering strategy is also similar (2.3 vs 2.6 hours).

-The comparison on the experiment results of CONBRIO and the call-graph distance techniques with bounds confirm that the idea of including only closely relevant functions to a target function in unit test drivers and calling contexts and the proposed dependency metric to measure function relevance (Sect.
-3.2) are effective.
+The comparison on the experiment results of CONBRIO and the call-graph distance techniques confirms that the idea of including only closely relevant functions to a target function based on the proposed dependency metric in extended units and calling contexts is effective.

-For example, CONBRIO and the call-graph distance technique with bound 3 generate a unit test driver of similar size (i.e. 6.2 vs. 5.8 functions on average) and the amount of generated calling contexts are also comparable (3.0 calling contexts each of which has 6.6 functions vs. 5.9 calling contexts each of which has 2.8 functions on average) (see Sect.
+For example, CONBRIO and the call-graph distance technique with bound 3 generate an extended unit of a similar size (i.e., 6.2 vs. 5.8 functions on average) and the amount of generated calling contexts are also comparable (3.0 calling contexts each of which has 6.6 functions vs. 5.9 calling contexts each of which has 2.8 functions on average) (see Sect.
 5.1.1).
-The time taken to generate unit test execution is almost same 1.8 hours and the time taken to apply the alarm filtering strategy is also similar (2.3 vs 2.6 hours).
+The time taken to generate unit test

-However, CONBRIO achieves much higher bug detection ability and precision than the call-graph distance technique with bound 3 (i.e. 91.0% vs 76.1% (=51/67) for bug detection ability and 4.5 vs. 22.9 false alarms per true alarm on average).
+However, CONBRIO achieves much higher bug detection ability and precision than the call-graph distance technique with bound 3 (i.e., 91.0% vs 76.1% (=51/67) for bug detection ability and 4.5 vs. 22.9 false alarms per true alarm on average).
 With larger distance bounds 6 and 9, a number of the detected bugs drops to 41 and 39 and the false alarm ratio decreases to 14.6 and 11.5 respectively, which is still three to two times less precise than CONBRIO.